 PCGS shows a population of two coins in MS63 with just one finer; an MS64.
 I have never seen or heard of the higher-graded 1892-O, and the highest-graded 1892-O to ever sell at auction is a PCGS MS62+.

-I sold this coin to the New England Collection, which, as I have mentioned

-    before, is by far the finest set of New Orleans gold ever assembled.
-It had

-    been many years since I located a half eagle which would be an upgrade for

-    the collection.
-The previous 1892-O was graded MS62 by PCGS, and while nice

-    for the issue it couldn’t compare to the new MS63.
+I sold this coin to the New England Collection, which, as I have mentioned before, is by far the finest set of New Orleans gold ever assembled.
+It had been many years since I located a half eagle which would be an upgrade for the collection.
+The previous 1892-O was graded MS62 by PCGS, and while nice for the issue it couldn’t compare to the new MS63.

-    Despite the obvious rarity of this coin it was still reasonably priced as I

-    sold it for less than $20,000.
-Given that it is one of the two finest known

-    examples of a legitimately scarce (and popular) issue, this seems like very

-    good value to me.
+Despite the obvious rarity of this coin, it was still reasonably priced as I sold it for less than $20,000.
+Given that it is one of the two finest-known examples of a legitimately scarce (and popular) issue, this seems like a very good value to me.

-    If you’d like to purchase coins such as this 1892-O half eagle for your

-    collection, please feel free to call me at (214) 675-9897 or email me at
+If you’d like to purchase coins such as this 1892-O half eagle for your collection, please feel free to call me at (214) 675-9897 or email me at [email protected].

-    [email protected].

 About Doug Winter

 Doug has spent much of his life in the field of numismatics; beginning collecting coins at the age of seven, and by the time he was 10 years old, buying and selling coins at conventions in the New York City area.

 In 1989, he founded Douglas Winter Numismatics, and his firm specializes in buying and selling choice and rare US Gold coins, especially US gold coins and all branch mint material.